satos---jp/icon-why3/documents/icon-why3/blog/2024-03-18-case-study-kolibri.md

 - In the original code, many oven parameters can be updated with governance.
 This function is omitted.
 - In the original code, users originate their own `Oven`contract through the `makeOven` entrypoint.
 The actual oven logic is implemented in the `Minter` contract and it is called from the `Oven` contracts through the `OvenProxy` contract.
 This design enables updating the behaviour of the every ovens by updating the pointer to the `Minter` contract saved in the `OvenProxy` contract.
 We simplified them so that there is only one `Oven` contract which implements the oven logic.
 - In the original code, the parameter `oraclePrice`, the exchange rate between XTZ and USD, is retrieved from the `Oracle` contract.
 For simplicity, we defined the value as `function oraclePrice : nat` without restriction.
-- In Icon, there is no constraint that ensures the monotonicity of `now` for now.
+- In iCon, there is no constraint that ensures the monotonicity of `now` for now.
 Though this constraint is not required for verifying the properties this time proved.

 ## Verified properties